-TESTING AND EVALUATION REQUIREMENTS FOR PRE-EXISTING ELEMENTS Below Grade/Foundations Foundations including footings, piers, and load-bearing foundation walls Steel columns that extend below grade and have been exposed to salt-laden water should be excavated to evaluate the condition of the buried portions.
+Testing and Evaluation R equirement for Pre-Existing Elements Below Grade/Foundation Foundations including footings, piers, and loadbearing foundation walls Steel columns that extend below grade and have been exposed to salt-laden water should be excavated to evaluate the condition of the buried portions.
 The bases of columns at slabs-on-grade that have been subjected to salt-laden water must be hammer tapped to identify column base delamination.
 For other foundations, testing to be defined by the project structural engineer.
 Slab-on-Grade No special investigation or testing is expected as part of the capital replacement plan for normal unreinforced slabs-on-grade except in the case of unusual cracking (which must be investigated with the scope defined by the project structural engineer).
-For structurally reinforced slabs see "Conventionally reinforced concrete slabs" or "Post- tensioned reinforced concrete" sections of this table, as applicable.
+For structurally reinforced slabs see "Conventionally reinforced concrete slabs" or "Posttensioned reinforced concrete" sections of this table, as applicable.
 Tie down anchors that require period stress testing should have the stress levels measured.
 Load-bearing basement walls Testing to be defined by the project structural engineer.
-Visual review of the full perimeter of the foundation walls should be completed to identify areas with leakage or other deterioration.
-Structure Note: The consultant must confirm that the removal and/or disassembly of building components, or other testing can be undertaken safely before commencing such work.
-General structural The intent of the structural evaluation is to provide sufficient understanding of the integrity structure, including its current state of deterioration, to permit the consultant to provide an informed opinion on likely future repairs.
+Visual review of the full perimeter of the foundation walls should be completed to identify areas with leakage or other deterioration. st confirm that the removal and/or disassembly of building sting can be undertaken safely before commencing such work.
+The intent of the structural evaluation is to provide sufficient understanding of the structure, including its current state of deterioration, to permit the consultant to provide an informed opinion on likely future repairs.
 Consultant can refer to PEO Professional Practice Bulletin "Structural Engineering Assessments of Existing Buildings" for guidance.
-The following is a list of common structures and Tarion testing requirements

-(in addition to any required by the design team): Slab-on-grade • Visual review for cracking or evidence of settlement or heaving.
+The following is a list of common structures and Tarion Slab-on-grade testing requirements (in addition to any required by the design team): Visual review for cracking or evidence of settlement or heaving.
 Test openings for voids if suspected.